-Number One on the list is the TV shopping network "coin dealers" and premium "mints" that sell nice looking commemorative coins for premium prices.
-Unfortunately, these coins have no additional value beyond their bullion value when you eventually sell them.
-Some of these so-called mints that sell coins on the TV and cable-based shopping channels sell genuine U.S. Mint coins are nearly always priced several times higher than the amount the coins would cost from a regular coin dealer!
+Number One on the list is the TV shopping network "coin dealers" and premium "mints" that sell nice looking commemorative coins for exorbitant prices.
+Unfortunately, these coins have no additional value beyond their bullion or face value when you or your heirs eventually sell them.
+Some of these so-called mints that sell coins on the TV and cable-based shopping channels sell genuine U.S. Mint coins that are almost always priced several times higher than the coins would cost from a reputable coin dealer!

 Another area that TV shopping networks feature in their coin shows is Proof sets and Uncirculated Mint Sets.
 They usually bundle these coins into ten, twenty-five, or fifty-year collections.
 They state that they are "rare" or "difficult to obtain" because they have assembled these sets into multiyear runs.
 Your local coin dealer can assemble a collection of Proof or Uncirculated Mint Sets for you at a fraction of the cost.
 Therefore, never buy coins from TV shopping shows!

 #2 Worst Coin Investment - National Collector's Mint

 Second on the "do not buy" list are coins issued by the National Collector's Mint.
 The United States Mint has issued warnings about this company's misleading advertisements in the past, particularly its "Freedom Tower" coins.
 National Collector's Mint advertisements imply that Freedom Tower coins and other medals have meaningful amounts of precious metal in them when in actuality, they do not.